Tigers vs. Astros Player Props Betting Odds

-Player props can be found for Kyle Tucker and Spencer Torkelson, among others, when the Houston Astros visit the Detroit Tigers at Comerica Park on Saturday at 6:10 PM ET.
+Kyle Tucker and Spencer Torkelson are among the players with prop bets available when the Houston Astros and the Detroit Tigers square off at Comerica Park on Sunday (first pitch at 1:40 PM ET).

 Bet on this matchup or its props with BetMGM!